Fujifilm Finepix REAL 3D W3 Review

 The bottom line is that the W3 can be seen as a uniquely impressive 3D product or an average camera with a hefty price tag.
 Which way you go depends on how much fun you can get out of producing images and videos that very few people can.
 For certain subjects, the addition of 3D perspective really transforms the image into something much more impressive.
 Many poorly taken 2D images fail because they lack that sense of depth.
 With the W3, it is the camera that hands down its own sense of depth.

-Fuji REAL 3D W3 Facts
+Fujifilm REAL 3D W3 Highlights

 3D Camera VS 3D Lens